delfick/python-dict2xml/README.rst

 1.7 - TBD
     * Use collections.abc to avoid deprecation warning.
 Thanks @mangin.
+    * This library no longer supports Python2 and is only supported for Python3.6+.
+Note that the library should still work in Python3.5 as I have not used f-strings, but the framework I use for the tests is only 3.6+.

 1.6.1 - August 27, 2019
     * Include readme and LICENSE in the package